 Yes, she wanted to shop on her own two legs!

-After that, she noticed the mirror in the check out isle and spent the rest of the time making faces to herself.
+After that, she noticed the mirror in the check-out aisle and spent the rest of the time making faces to herself.
 Again, hilarious.

-We had a “full-circle” moment last week when one of Alexis’ former therapists came and had lunch with her (and Brandon and myself) at school.
-And while I will always be convinced that every one of Alexis’ therapists are angels, Holly is special because she was our first angel.
+We had a full-circle moment last week when one of Alexis’ former therapists came and had lunch with her (and Brandon and myself) at school.
+And while I will always be convinced that every one of Alexis’ therapists is an angel, Holly is special because she was our first angel.

 She was the first one I talked with on the phone when we were trying to decide what to do when Alexis woke up from her coma.
 She was one of the first people we saw when we got to Madonna.
 And when she asked us what our goals were for Alexis, and we told her we just wanted our little girl back, she taught us how to make realistic goals like drinking from a sippy cup.

-Holly is the one who never gave up on Alexis’ eyes, even when it had been over a month since her eyes had moved.
+Holly is the one who never gave up on Alexis’ eyes even when it had been over a month since they had moved.
 Day after day, Holly came into Alexis’ hospital room and worked on getting Alexis’ vision to return.
 Then one day it did.
-Alexis’ eyes have enjoyed the sights of the world ever since!
+Alexis’ eyes have enjoyed the sights of the world ever since.

-It has been therapists like Holly who have had a belief in themselves and their craft, that gave us hope.
-They taught us how to help Alexis, and over the last four-and-a-half years they have rebuilt Alexis’ body and brain.
+It has been therapists like Holly who have had a belief in themselves and their craft, who gave us hope.
+They taught us how to help Alexis, and over the last four-and-a-half years, they have rebuilt Alexis’ body and brain.
 The amount of love and patience that it takes to do something like that is immeasurable.